 Upon arrival you’ll take part in a comprehensive orientation program.
 You’ll learn the “do’s and don’ts” of living in Rome like where to go out, how to stay safe, how to blend in like a local and where to shop.
 After orientation, there will be a fabulous welcome dinner at one of our favorite spots in town, featuring local, seasonal products and dishes.

 At the end of the program we will all get together for one last epic meal and talk about your adventures and experiences.
 Our staff will also share some precious tips on going back home feeling like a champ!
 Your study abroad experience is something to be cherished and shared with your family and friends back home.

 On Semester in Rome, you’ll live with other AUR program participants in beautiful student apartments.
-Most apartments are located within walking distance or within a quick bus ride of the campus.
-The apartments are located in traditional, well-established neighborhoods in Trastevere and Monteverde.
-This housing is well suited for students looking for a “full immersion” cultural experience.
+The apartments are located in traditional, well-established neighborhoods.
+This housing is ideal for students looking for a “full immersion” cultural experience.

 - Food Festivals - Local “Sagra”: The sagra is an Italian festival, organized in some towns, or regions, and is always linked to a local tradition or food celebrated in the course of the event.
 There are several “sagra” around Rome including truffle festival; seafood pasta festival; suppli festival; wine & grapes festival.

 - Rock in Roma Music Festival (June-August): Rock in Roma Festival is the largest festival in Rome with over forty bands performing over three months at the enormous, Ippodromo delle Capannelle.